 Instructions for Side Squat Stretch:

 Extend one leg and shift your weight to the opposite side with knees bent.
 Place your forearm on the opposite knee, keeping your torso tall.
 To deepen the stretch, you can try widening your stance and raising your toes off the ground.
+To lessen the stretch, you can bring your feet closer together.
 Breathe calmly and repeat 5 times on leg before switching to the other side.

 4. BUTTERFLY STRETCH